Learn what’s on your home inspector’s checklist before you close the deal

 Drain pipes slope downward to septic or sewage system

-Well water test is acceptable
+Well water test is acceptable, if applicable

-Hot water temperature doesn’t exceed 125-degrees Fahrenheit
+Hot water temperature doesn’t exceed 125 degrees Fahrenheit

 Smoke detectors and carbon monoxide detectors are functional and in required and recommended areas